 How do I apply Mary Kay Micellar Water?

-I put some micellar water and gently wiped my face with it.
-I used my favorite COSRX Pure Cotton Rounds for the job.
-If you wish to be more environmentally friendly, you can spritz this with a mist bottle and gently rub it with a reusable cotton pad.
+- I put some micellar water and gently wipe my face with it.
+I use basic cotton rounds* for the job.
+To be more environmentally friendly, spritz this with a mist bottle and gently rub it with a reusable cotton pad*.

 Mary Kay Micellar Water directions: